Samsung Innovation Summit, Israel

 First, Katrin Schneider, Vice President in the Connected Car Division at HARMAN, discussed the company’s transition – going from a company known for its audio products, to a company known for its leadership in the connected car space.
 “We are very proud, because HARMAN transformed, over the last ten years, from a pure hardware manufacturer to a premium solutions partner.”
 She continued, “The digital car is becoming more popular…and we can provide an end-to-end view.”

-Following Katrin’s remarks, Nick Fishwick, Director of Product Management for Samsung DRVLINE, talked about the open platform at the heart of Samsung’s ecosystem to develop solutions in autonomous mobility.
+Following Katrin’s remarks, Nick Fishwick, Director of Product Management for Samsung DRVLINE, talked about the open platform at the heart of Samsung’s ecosystem to develop solutions in automated mobility.
 You can read more about it here.

 In the final part of the program, Fishwick invited four Samsung partners who provide various solutions for autonomous vehicles and are part of the DRVLINE ecosystem to join him onstage: Omer Keilaf from Innoviz, Dror Jerushalmi from Valens, Hagai Zyss from Autotalks, and Oren Betzaleli from HARMAN.